Mayor of Wigan: Succession, deputy mayor, mayoress and consort

 The deputy mayor of Wigan is elected by the council assembly as second citizen who assists the elected mayor and their consort in their duties.
 The deputy mayor is also first in succession to the mayoralty.
-The current deputy mayor is Michael McLoughlin.
+The current deputy mayor is Susan Gambles.

 Traditionally if the incumbent is a gentleman, the wife of the mayor would take the title of mayoress of Wigan.
 However, when a female mayor is elected, her husband would assume the role of mayor's consort.

-Charity appeal

-Traditionally the mayor of Wigan can choose one or more charities to support throughout their year in office.

 Style and title

-The Mayor of Wigan is entitled to the style of "The Worshipful" however the style is only used when referring to the office rather than the holder and is not retained after they have left office.
+The mayor of Wigan is entitled to the style of "The Worshipful" however the style is only used when referring to the office rather than the holder and is not retained after they have left office.
 The mayor is referred to in speech as "Mr. Mayor" and if a female councillor is in office they are referred to as "Madam Mayor".